gbowne1/gbowne1/README.md

   --My current electronics projects are on Hackaday.io but i have not had time to update them.
     * a 68030 50MHz system
     * a dual CPU computer that has a Z80 and a 8086/8088 CPU.  [almost like the Digital [DEC] Rainbow 100]
-    * a rackmount VHF-UHF scanner with quad DSP
+    * a rackmount VHF-UHF scanner with quad DSP and software.
     * a multi-board/planar CNC control
     * a computer based on a Motorola MC68000P8 CPU chip and 16MB
     * a EATX size Socket 462 mainboard/motherboard